mozilla-services/heka-docs/source/configuration/index.rst

 - decoders
 - filters
 - outputs
-- chains

-Individual sections of the configuration file will need to reference other sections, as the `chains` section does.

 Inputs, decoders, filters, and output plug-ins must each be specified by `type` and may optionally supply a `name` to be used for referring